anusii/solidpod/.github/pull_request_template.md

 - [ ] Merge dev into the branch
 - [ ] Resolve any conflicts
+- [ ] Bump appropriate version and build number in pubspec.yaml
 - [ ] Add one line summary into CHANGELOG.md
-- [ ] Bump appropriate version number
+- [ ] Push to git repository and review
 - [ ] Merge PR into dev